TITLE 86: REVENUE

 Section 440.10 Nature and Rate of Tax

-i) The impact of these taxes is declared by the Cigarette Tax Act to be imposed upon the retailer, with the taxes being required to be prepaid or pre-collected by the distributor for the purpose of convenience and facility only, and the amount of the tax shall be added to the price of the cigarettes sold by such distributor.
+b) The impact of these taxes is declared by the Cigarette Tax Act [35 ILCS 130] (Act) to be imposed upon the retailer, with the taxes being required to be prepaid or pre-collected by the distributor for the purpose of convenience and facility only, and the amount of the tax shall be added to the price of the cigarettes sold by the distributor.
 Collection of the tax shall be evidenced by a stamp or stamps affixed to each original package of cigarettes, as provided in the Act and in this Part.

-l) The taxes so imposed are in addition to all other occupation or privilege taxes imposed by the State of Illinois, political subdivisions thereof or by any municipal corporation.
+e) The taxes so imposed are in addition to all other occupation or privilege taxes imposed by the State of Illinois, political subdivisions of the State or by any municipal corporation.